 It was hard to watch them go down hill over the weeks that I had the privilege of being with each of them until the day they passed.

 While we each have our unique Human Design that influences how we experience and interpret what happens to us and around us, there may be some aspects to coping with life (and death) that are perhaps more universal.

-As I’ve reflected on my recent experiences, I realized that there were several things that helped me cope with the whole process… and I thought I’d share them with you with the hope and intention that they may be of help to you, too.
+As I’ve reflected on these experiences, I realized that there were several things that helped me cope with the whole process… and I thought I’d share them with you with the hope and intention that they may be of help to you, too.

 First, I kept my focus on one day at a time.
 There was (as there often is) a lot of uncertainty about whether they would “bounce back” or if this really was their last phase, and how long it would last.
 Walking down the halls of the nursing home every day to visit my spouse’s dad was rather depressing, quite honestly, and the thought of doing that for an unknown length of time was daunting.
 Only by focusing on one day at a time could I keep that uncertainty from bringing me down.

 Second, I was as present to my feelings as I could be in each moment.
 I didn’t suppress them.
 But I also didn’t dwell on them.
 I felt them.
 Walking into the hospice center a few times a week for several weeks to visit my friend Judy brought back a flood of memories about my mom passing in that very same hospice center 7 years before.
 I knew I had to allow those feelings so I could keep moving forward.
 Stuffing the feelings would only cause problems later on.

 Third, and this was perhaps the most powerful, I have come to believe over my 60+ years in this life so far that the death process is a good process, and actually a positive experience for the person going through it.
 It is, I believe, the full re-emergence back into the nonphysical/spirit realm of pure consciousness and pure positive energy.